Cascading Losses in Reinsurance Networks: Network Liabilities

 \subsection{Least fixed points}

 In the event that we have multiple solutions, there is a least fixed point as the others are self-fulfilling and not caused by actual claims.
 This is formalized in the following theorem.

-\begin{theorem} For a financial system $(X,\gamma, d, c, s)$, if a fixed point of $\Phi(\ell; X,\gamma,d,c,s)$ exists, then there is a least fixed point.
-Further, a fixed point iteration starting from 0 converges to this minimum fixed point. \end{theorem}
+\begin{theorem} For financial system $(X,\gamma, d, c, s)$, if a fixed point of $\Phi(\ell; X,\gamma,d,c,s)$ exists, then there is a least fixed point.
+Further, fixed point iteration starting at 0 converges to the least fixed point. \end{theorem}

 Note that the Tarski fixed point theorem cannot be used in this setting because the domain lattice is not necessarily bounded above.
 Instead, our proof relies on the Kleene fixed point theorem.
 The Kleene fixed point theorem is additionally constructive, and so guarantees that fixed point iteration converges to the least fixed point if it exists.
-We will first introduce the machinery behind this theorem following the exposition from \citep{baranga91} and then use it to prove Theorem~\ref{prop:kleene}.
+We present the \hyperlink{pf:kleene}{proof of Theorem~\ref{prop:kleene} in the Appendix}, including an overview of the Kleene fixed point theorem.